keiranmraine/keiranmraine.github.io/docs/profile.md

 My GitHub account: [keiranmraine](https://github.com/keiranmraine)

 ### Current position
-Principal Software developer, [Cancer Ageing and Somatic Mutation](http://www.sanger.ac.uk/science/programmes/cancer-genetics-and-genomics) (CASM), [The Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/).
+Principal Software developer, [Cancer Ageing and Somatic Mutation](http://www.sanger.ac.uk/science/programmes/cancer-genetics-and-genomics) (CASM), [The Wellcome Sanger Institute](http://www.sanger.ac.uk/).

 Much of my development time is spent improving the usability of the teams code, specifically with the intent of making it possible for collaborators to reproduce